 - sesame seeds and shredded nori to serve

-- Heat 1 tbsp oil in a saucepan over medium heat.
+- Heat 1 tablespoon oil in a saucepan over medium heat.
 Add garlic and shallot, stir and cook for about 3-4 minutes or until softened.
 Add miso and stock, and bring to a boil.

-- In a separate medium saucepan heat the remaining 1 tbsp oil over medium-high heat.
+- In a separate medium saucepan heat the remaining 1 tablespoon oil over medium-high heat.
 Add the ginger and stir-fry for 1 minute or until fragrant.
 Add the pork mince and cook, breaking the mince up with a wooden spoon, for about 8 minutes or until crisp and browned all over.
 Stir through the sriracha.

 - Once boiling, add the rice vinegar, mirin, tamari, and sesame oil to the miso broth and stir.